AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: hooks, Hook.run

-Each module in GPS is responsible for running hooks when appropriate.
-Most of the time the subprograms exported by GPS to the scripting languages properly run the hook.
+Each module in GNAT Studio is responsible for running hooks when appropriate.
+Most of the time the subprograms exported by GNAT Studio to the scripting languages properly run the hook.
 But you might also need to run them in your own scripts.

 As usual, this results in the execution of all the functions bound to that